Easily parse EDI files into database

 - 999 serves as an acknowledgment to all transactions

 In addition to inbounding EDI, it’s also possible to outbound ANSI files from the T-Connect databases.
-The strength of an RDBMS for joining data sets can provide an efficient mechanism for generating 271, 276 and 277-CA responses.
+The strength of an relational database management system for joining data sets can provide an efficient mechanism for generating 271, 276 and 277-CA responses.

 Database correlation can also produce reports that cover claim intake to payment, and provide the foundation for data warehousing.
 This example ties together claims, remittance advice and claim acknowledgments.